 Your invitees should be prepared well in advance for your outdoor wedding.
 Make sure you mention the outdoor venue on your wedding invitations and provide any relevant information on your wedding’s website.
 This may include suggestions for appropriate attire for the season and weather, what the terrain will be like so they know what shoes to wear, and requests for any accessibility needs.
 Guests who use mobility aids or who don’t do well in cold or hot weather may need assistance or may not be able to attend the ceremony, so you should be aware of their potential needs.

 It’s more difficult for sound to carry outdoors than indoors, so you’ll need a sound system with excellent microphones and speakers.
 You may want to invest in wireless microphone and Bluetooth speaker options so they can be easily moved around and passed between the DJ, coordinators, and guests.
 This will also prevent wires from needing to be strung across the ground and becoming potential tripping hazards.

 Even if inclement weather during your wedding is unlikely, there are still good reasons to provide various types of coverage.
 Depending on your location, your guests may not have natural shade available, bugs may be bothersome or temperature control may be required.
 You should rent a tent or umbrellas so guests have shade.
 See what climate control options are available to you.
 Make sure your caterer is capable of protecting food and drinks from high temperatures and pests.
 If you know bugs will be an issue, get the venue treated by professional exterminators and utilize mosquito netting and insect-deterring scents or flowers in your decor.

-It’s always a good idea to coordinate with a professional planner when you plan a wedding, but especially for outdoor weddings.
-A professional will know the ins and outs of dealing with weather, temperature, coverage, and catering, among other things, for an outdoor wedding.
+It’s always a good idea to coordinate with a professional planner when you plan a wedding, especially for outdoor weddings.
+A professional will know the ins and outs of dealing with weather, temperature, coverage and catering, among other things, for an outdoor wedding.